stanfordnlp/CoreNLP/_pages/cleanxml.md

 Stanford CoreNLP also has the ability to remove most XML from a document before processing it.
 This functionality is provided by a finite automaton.
 It works fine for typical XML, but complex constructions and CDATA sections will not be correctly handled.
+If you want full and correct handling of XML, then you should run XML documents through an XML parser (such as the one included standard in Java) before passing appropriate text nodes to Stanford CoreNLP.

+The cleanxml annotator supports many complex processing options:
-Many more complex options are also available: You can choose to only delete some XML tags, to treat certain XML tags as sentence ending, as marking the speaker in a dialog, etc.
+You can choose to only delete
+some XML tags, to treat certain XML tags as sentence ending, as marking the speaker in a dialog, etc.